 The Illinois State Board of Education believes that a high-quality, intentionally aligned education system from birth to third grade is essential for the success of the State’s highest-need children and is committed to ensure a high-quality, comprehensive system of teaching, learning, and support for children from birth through third grade.
-In order to more effectively serve Illinois children and families, the State is aligning and transforming state and local systems to assure collective impact across service sectors.
+In order to more effectively serve Illinois children and families, the State worked to align and transform state and local systems to assure collective impact across service sectors.

-The mission of B-3 state supports is to strengthen Preschool Expansion communities’ ability to develop a high quality, intentionally aligned education system from birth-to-third grade.
+The mission of B-3 state support was to strengthen Preschool Expansion communities' ability to develop a high quality, intentionally aligned education system from birth-to-third grade.
 This is accomplished through one or more B-3 approaches led by a team of community stakeholders.
-To see how your community aligns with the B-3 strategies communities can use the B-3 Self-Assessment and Action Planning Guide.
+To see how your community aligns with B-3 strategies communities can use the B-3 Self-Assessment and Action Planning Guide.